gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This feature was contributed by [Richard Bergoin](https://github.com/kenji21).

-### Support for different test frameworks for Java projects in Build Init plugin
+### Test framework can be specified when bootstrapping a Java project

-It is now possible to use [Spock framework](https://code.google.com/p/spock/) or [TestNG](http://testng.org/doc/index.html) instead of JUnit for Java projects in the [Build Init plugin](userguide/build_init_plugin.html) by using the following command:
+The [Build Init plugin](userguide/build_init_plugin.html) allows the bootstrapping of Gradle project via the built-in `init` task.
+It is now possible to use [Spock framework](https://code.google.com/p/spock/) or [TestNG](http://testng.org/doc/index.html) instead of JUnit for Java projects generated in this way.
+Specify the test framework as follows:

     gradle init --type java-library --test-framework spock